 The way to Vladimir – Suzdal – Sergiev Posad goes through Yuriev-Polsky and Alexandrov small historical towns.
-We travell by car (VW Minivan with Wi-fi).
+We travel by car (VW Minivan with Wi-fi).

 The town of Vladimir (founded in 1108) was the 12th century political center of North-Eastern Russia.
 Authentic Assumption and Dmitrievsky Cathedrals, the Golden Gate of the town, part of the earthen rampart of the old city wall are preserved since than.

 19th century provincial period is traced by streets in the down town.

 Panoramic view from the high bank over the Klyazma river shows typical endless forests and vastness of the Central Russia.

 The town of Suzdal (founded in 1024) (in 20 km from Vladimir) as the residence of the Prince of Vladimir in the 12th century had it’s own Kremlin.
 Today it’s preserved to the look of the 16th – 18th centuries.
 It’s surrounded with a high earthen rampart – with a wide path to walk on the top.